astronomer/docs/software/integrate-iam.md

     astro deployment update <deployment-id> --cloud-role=arn:aws:iam::<your-iam-id>:role/<your-role>
     ```

-2. Confirm the role was passed successfully to all Webserver, scheduler and worker pods within your Airflow Deployment by running the following command:
+2. Confirm the role was passed successfully to all webserver, scheduler and worker pods within your Airflow Deployment by running the following command:

     ```bash
     kubectl describe po <pod-name> -n <airflow-namespace>